Kerlingarfjöll – Steaming valleys and surreal landscapes

 In spite of the not-so-inviting weather on the day I arrived, I wanted to make the most of it and wandered off towards the hot pool river.
 Once you’re in the pool, you drift away in pure bliss.
 You’re warmed up from the inside out, like the geothermal valley itself.

 The hardest part is getting out of it again!
-But by then you’ve regenerated enough warmth to brave the slippery (and sometimes snowfield-covered) path back to the hut.
+But by then you’ve regenerated enough warmth to brave the slippery (and sometimes snowfield-covered) path back to the cabins.

 Hveradalir geothermal valley